 When deciding on a tree, you want to make sure that you keep in mind the space that you wish to put the tree in.
-A typical tree ranges from eighteen (18) inches to twelve (12) feet in height.
+A typical tree ranges from 18 inches to 12 feet in height.
 The taller the tree, the wider its base must be.
-The general rule is to allow at least a foot between the top of the tree and ceiling of the room, but you can ultimately decide what looks best to you.
 People who live with limited space may prefer a short tree, or a narrow pencil profile tree, a wall tree, or even an upside down tree.

-We recommend having 9" - 12" of space between the top of your tree and your ceiling.
+We recommend having at least 9" - 12" of space between the top of your tree and your ceiling.

 Is space not a concern?
 View our Medium and Full Profile trees.
 Do you have soaring ceilings and a wide open room for your tree or are you a business looking to decorate for the season?
 View our oversized commercial trees.

 Are you wondering which tree profile is right for you?
-Divide the height by the width to determine whether a Full, Medium, Slim or Pencil profile Christmas tree is best.
+Take a look at the height/width ratios below to determine whether a Full, Medium, Slim or Pencil profile Christmas tree is best.